I get asked frequently how I am able to be a high achiever and get so much done while still taking care of myself and my family.

 Honestly, I never feel I’ve accomplished as much as I would like, but after receiving the question so many times, perhaps I should attempt to answer.

-As I’ve reflected of what helps me accomplish much, I came up with some thoughts as to how I’m able to maintain productivity.
+As I’ve reflected on what helps me accomplish so much, I came up with some thoughts as to how I’m able to maintain productivity while being a high achiever.

 Here are seven secrets to being a high achiever: